mongodb/docs-realm/source/includes/realm-database.rst

 Memory Mapping
 --------------

-Writes use memory mapping to avoid copying data from memory to storage and vice versa.
+Writes use :wikipedia:`memory mapping </Memory-mapped_file>` to avoid copying data back and forth from memory to storage.
 Mutators directly write to disk via memory mapping.
 Accessors directly read from disk via memory mapping.
 This means that object data is never stored on the stack or heap of your app.
 By default, data is memory-mapped as read-only to prevent accidental writes.

 {+client-database+} uses operating system level paging to leverage platform optimizations that the database itself can't reliably implement